Snaver/kohana-2-admin/README.md

 **Example 2** shows how you can change/extend certain functionality to suit your needs.
 Two single upload fields, Multiple uploads via the Files tab, custom validation rules (Model), custom field layout (tab-0.php) and custom template variables set (Controller function section_details()).

-**Example 3** shows how you can modify the list pages by extending both Controller and Model methods.
-In this example a type field is used to add tabs to the list page so that you can quickly sort and filter the data.
+**Example 3** shows how you can modify the list pages by extending both Controller and Model methods which handle listing the data.
+In this example a 'type' field is used to add tabs to the list page so that you can quickly sort and filter the data.

 Reusable HTML Admin Fields
 ------
-There are 9 supported field types: Checkbox, File, Input, Input Date, Input Number, Input Password, Radio, Select and Textarea.
-For each field in the Model a type is set, this is then used to load corresponding view which contains the markup and logic for that type.
+There are 9 currently supported field types: Checkbox, File, Input, Input Date, Input Number, Input Password, Radio, Select and Textarea.
+For each field in the Model a type is set, this is then used to load corresponding view which contains the markup and logic for that type, based on these fields there is also some post processing performed in the model after POST.

 **File Uploads**
-Files uploaded via the multi-uploader and single uploader are both stored in the files database.
+Files uploaded via the multi-uploader and single uploader are both stored in the files table.
 File uploads are securely handled both on upload and when stored on the file system, tokens are used when downloading files so that stored path is not revealed.
 Both methods use the jQuery-File-Upload plugin.

 Database table schema
 =====================